Avinash-jetwani/GlassshopWebApp/docs/PROGRESS.md

 ### Decisions Made:
 1. Using Vite instead of Create React App for better performance
-2. PostgreSQL for database (test and production)
+2. AWS RDS PostgreSQL for databases (development and live)
 3. JWT for authentication
+4. Cursor IDE with Claude 3.5 Sonnet instead of VS Code
+5. DBeaver for database management instead of pgAdmin
-4. Separate test and production environments
+6. Separate development and live environments (no test environment)
+7. Windows EC2 for development, Ubuntu EC2 for production deployment

 ### Questions to Resolve:
 1. Specific business requirements